emberjs/guides/source/routing/loading-and-error-substates.md

 });
 ```

-Ember will try to find a `loading` route in the hierarchy
+Ember will alternate trying to find a `routeName-loading` or `loading` template
-above `foo.bar.slow-model` that it can transition into, starting with
-`foo.bar.slow-models`'s sibling:
+in the hierarchy starting with `foo.bar.slow-model-loading`:

+1. `slow-model-loading`
-1. `foo.bar.loading`
+2. `foo.bar.loading` or `foo.bar-loading`
-2. `foo.loading`
+3. `foo.loading` or `foo-loading`
-3. `loading`
+4. `loading` or `application-loading`

+It's important to note that for `slow-model` itself Ember will not try to find
+a `slow-model.loading` template but for the rest of the hierarchy either
+syntax is acceptable.
+This can be useful for creating a custom loading screen
+for a leaf route like `slow-model`.

 ### The `loading` event